hard-nett/docs/docs/guides/network/ibc/expired-client.md

 ## Why Do Clients Expire?

+### Trusting Period
 Clients expire when `TrustingPeriod` has passed since the last updated client state.
 This is usually due to lack of use of the ibc channel, or lack of active relayers.

+It is recommended that `TrustingPeriod` should be set as 2/3 of the `UnbondingPeriod` of the network.

 ## How is a Client Updated Normally?
 These command are usually ran by a relayer during the ibc transaction workflow to update the state of a client for a channel: